 WordPress is an open source blog tool and publishing platform powered by PHP and MySQL.
-In the summer of 2010, Web Communications developed a Vanderbilt theme that could be used by departments and individuals to build out a professional, Vanderbilt-branded website.
-The latest version of the theme (v4.0) was released in February 2012.
+In the summer of 2010, Digital Strategies developed the first Vanderbilt theme that could be used by departments and individuals to build out a professional, Vanderbilt-branded website.
+The theme has been updated several times since then.We are on version 5.0 currently.

-We use WordPress extensively at Vanderbilt, it powers the main news presences (Vanderbilt News, myVU, Research News at Vanderbilt, Vanderbilt View) as well as this site - Web Communications :) You can see other sites using the WordPress theme in our project archive.
+We use WordPress extensively at Vanderbilt, it powers the main news presences (Vanderbilt News, myVU, Research News at Vanderbilt) as well as this site!
+You can see other sites using the WordPress theme in our project archive.
 You can get an idea of how customizable the theme is when you see all the different implementations.

 DEMO: Department Site Type

 View a demo of the site type - Department

 DEMO: Blog Site Type

 View a demo of the site type - Blog

 Don’t want to have to worry about installing wordpress or themes?
 Another option for building out a website using either of these themes is building your site on the my.vanderbilt.edu platform which supports the Vanderbilt WordPress theme.

 Options, Options, Options